You have FREE ACTIVITIES left to open. To get unlimited access SIGN-UP NOW

-This powerful icebreaker game reveals how our intentions dramatically shape social interactions and group atmosphere.
-During Elevator Air, participants experiment with different emotional contexts as they move across a space, creating visible shifts in energy.
+This fascinating exercise reveals how our intentions dramatically shape social interactions and group atmosphere.
+Elevator Air invites participants to experiment with different emotional contexts as they move across a designated space.
 The striking contrast between each crossing sparks meaningful discussions about nonverbal communication, social expectations, and how our inner state influences the environments we create together.

 Video Tutorial Premium